mathildecol/mathildecol.github.io/content/working_papers/mali_loi/index.md

 # Publication name and optional abbreviated publication name.
 publication: 'Working Paper'

-abstract: Bilingual education is increasingly recognized as a tool to address learning deficits in linguistically diverse contexts such as sub-Saharan countries.
-In this study, I analyze the long-term impacts of Mali’s 1999 bilingual education reform, which introduced local languages alongside French in primary schools.
-Using a Difference-in-Differences approach with detailed school-level data, I find that exposure to the reform improved literacy in both French and local languages and increased school attendance.
-Women concentrate all benefits of bilingual education.
-However, its effectiveness depends on sufficient educational resources, such as low student-teacher ratios.
-These findings highlight the potential of mother tongue-based instruction to enhance learning and promote equity when paired with adequate school inputs.
+abstract: Despite promising evidence on the benefits of multilingual education in Sub-Saharan countries, its expansion suffers from a lack of evidence on linguistic transfer from the first language (L1) to the second language (L2) and a persistent belief that it will boost ethnic identity.
+This study evaluates the long-term impacts of Mali’s 1999 national bilingual education reform, which introduced 11 local languages into the primary school curriculum as languages of instruction.
+Exploiting spatial variation in policy implementation and using a difference-in-differences approach with commune-level data, the study finds that exposure to bilingual education significantly improves local language literacy by 30% and French literacy by 10%.
+These gains are especially pronounced among women.
+Contrary to concerns over national cohesion, the policy does not exacerbate ethnic tensions and even increases trust in the national institutions.
+The findings contribute to the literature on large-scale bilingual education and the political economy of language use in Africa, suggesting that integrating local languages into education systems can enhance human capital without undermining nation-building.

 tags:
   - Bilingual education
+  - Nation building
   - Mali
   - DiD